shaft3796/ReusableDragon/README.md

 It's your battles areas data.
 By default, all difficulties will have the same area.
 Let's now save our areas.

-Build your area how you want from and make sure to have ender crystal placed !
+Build your area how you want and make sure to have ender crystal placed !
 Use /rdsave easy to save your easy battle area.

 Build new area or keep the same and save the areas for other difficulties with /rdsave medium and /rdsave hard

 Now all your areas are saved for each difficulty

-#### Step 3 - customise your config file :

-Customise your config file with the instructions above every lines

 #### Step 4 - add permissions to your players :